Project-Siege/nj_image_tools/README.md

 1. Ensure Blender 4.0.0 or newer is installed on your system.
 2. Download the NJ Image Tools addon.
+3. extract contents and then zip the nj_image_tools folder
-3. Open Blender and go to `Edit > Preferences > Add-ons`.
+4. Open Blender and go to `Edit > Preferences > Add-ons`.
-4. Click `Install` and navigate to the downloaded addon file.
+5. Click `Install` and navigate to the downloaded addon file.
-5. Enable the addon by checking the box next to its name.
+6. Enable the addon by checking the box next to its name.

 ## Usage